martindrapeau/betterlimp/README.md

-# BetterSlack :unicorn:
+# betterlimp :unicorn:

-A chrome extension to improve my Slack experience.
-You can [read more here](https://g3rv4.com/2018/08/betterslack).
-Unfortunately, **this project will die soon because injecting javascript into Slack breaks their terms**.
-Read [my post here](https://g3rv4.com/2018/08/bye-bye-betterslack)
+A chrome extension to improve a limp chat experience.

+Forked from an extension bullied out of existence by a limp company.

 ## Changelog